moyerr/RichStringKit/README.md

 }
 ```

-For more general information about Swift's result builder types, see [the Result Builder section of the Language Guide](https://docs.swift.org/swift-book/LanguageGuide/AdvancedOperators.html#ID630).
+For more general information about Swift's result builder types, see [the Result Builder section of The Swift Programming Language](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/advancedoperators#Result-Builders).

 ### Convenience Initializers